ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 total and hence whether it should produce a lens or an affine traversal.

-For now we propose not to include support for partial fields through classes like this, in the interests of minimizing complexity.
+For now we propose not to include support for partial fields through classes like this, in the interests of minimizing complexity, and because it is not clear how they could be used together with ``OverloadedRecordDot``.

 Setting vs modification